frkosurf/voot-specification/VOOT.md

 * If any other error occurs an error response with code `500 Internal Server Error` is returned.
 The `error` field contains `internal_server_error`.

-### Retrieve User Information
-The call looks like this:

-    /people/@me

-* If Basic Authentication is used and `@me` is used an error response with code `404 Not Found` is returned.
-The `error` field contains `invalid_user`.
-  If a user identifier is specified instead of `@me` for providers not supporting the use of user identifiers the same error is returned;
-* If the specified user does not exist at the provider an error response with code `404 Not Found` is returned.
-The `error` field contains `invalid_user`;
-* If any other error occurs an error response with code `500 Internal Server Error` is returned.
-The `error` field contains `internal_server_error`.

 # Proxy Operation
 One of the use cases is to make it possible to combine data from various group providers using one API service.
 This way group membership information